kolessios/insource-legacy/README.md

 --------------

 For the tests shown in the [videos](https://www.youtube.com/playlist?list=PLOUVJcNedgYFn3BOrz6aRPYpKkpLzQcbV) the mod files "Apocalypse-22" are used.

-You can find the base files [here](https://github.com/WootsMX/Games-Files).
+You can find the mod files [here](https://github.com/WootsMX/insource-games).

 Dependencies
 --------------